Valorant-Draft-Circuit/vdc-bot/docs/queue/Progess.md

 TODO: Lock channels to individual teams (Nice to Have)
 TODO: Change submit button reply order when closing channels (Maybe.
 Will not spam console.)

 TODO: Admin command to list who is in queue for each tier.
+(Feels unneeded with grafana)